 Over the past few years, Microsoft Corp. has worked extremely hard to bring Docker and container technologies to the windows platform.The core windows technologies required to implement containers are collectively as Windows containers.

 The user-space tooling with these windows containers is Docker.
 This makes the Docker experience on Windows almost same as Docker in Linux.
 In developers and sysadmins the Docker- tools from the Linux platform will feel using windows container.

 It’s vital that a running container uses the kernel of the host machine running on.

 This means that a container designed to run on with a Windows kernel run on a Linux host.

-This means can it like this at a high level-Windows containers require a Windows-host.
+This means can it like this at a high level-Windows container require a Windows host.